jakelazaroff/til/git/add-a-git-hook-on-windows.md

-# Add Git hook on Windows
+# Add a Git hook on Windows

 [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are scripts that Git runs for you when certain actions occur.